SOS Frequently Asked Questions

-You are not required to attend SOS, but students who do not attend SOS for any reason will not be allowed to register for classes until two days before the term starts, at which time it will be very difficult to obtain a schedule of classes applicable to your major.
-Attending SOS is highly advantageous for incoming students.
+Attending SOS is required to keep your class schedule.
+Students who do not attend SOS for any reason will be dropped from their schedules after the last SOS session for the term.
+They will not be permitted to register for classes until the day after the last SOS session for the term.
+At that time, it will be very difficult to obtain a schedule of classes applicable to your major.

 Parents and other guests are also invited to attend SOS.
 There is a separate program designed specifically for them, and an additional fee of $50 per guest will be charged to your account.
 The parent/guest program is for family members interested in learning about Auburn.
 Incoming Auburn students are the only people permitted to attend the student program.
 Your friends should not plan to attend SOS with you unless they are also entering students and registered for that SOS session.

 We respect your past college experience and understand that you are likely able to effectively schedule classes.
 However, SOS is designed to help you successfully transition into Auburn University.
 By teaching you about the resources unique to our university and connecting you with other transfer students in your Academic College and an Orientation Leader who can help through the transition, you will leave with a better understanding of the university and how to thrive at Auburn

 The enrollment deposit holds your spot in the incoming class.
 This enrollment deposit allows you to register for SOS.
 Your orientation fees will be charged to your student account.
 The student's SOS fee is $100, and each parent or guest's SOS fee is $50.
 The orientation fee includes meals, and program materials.